-Phone: (317) 274-5255 E-mail: patte120@iu.edu
+Phone: (317) 274-5255 E-mail: patte120@iu.edu Updated: April 2025

 General Information Enrollment at Indiana University does not guarantee admission to any of the Health Professions Programs.
-To be eligible for admission to the Medical Imaging Technology program, students must adhere to the program preadmission requirements.
-Admission to the professional program is competitive; therefore, completion of the prerequisites does not guarantee admission to the program.
+To be considered for admission to the Medical Imaging Technology program, students must meet all preadmission requirements.
+Admission to the professional program is competitive and completion of the prerequisites does not guarantee acceptance.

-Criteria Used for Selection of Class Previous academic record, evidence of registration in RT(R) or RT(T) or

-RT(N) or RDMS or NMTCB, and availability of major clinical concentrations (clinical tracks only).
+Criteria Used for Selection of Class Selection is based on the applicants academic record, proof of current registration in RT(R) or RT(T) or RT(N) or RDMS or NMTCB, and the availability of major clinical concentrations (clinical/internship tracks only).

-Class Size Varies yearly based on the availability of clinical education sites for each major area and number of students in the non-clinical track.
+Class Size Class size varies annually based on the availability of clinical education sites for each major area and number of students in the non-clinical track.

-Specific Requirements In addition to the Health Professions Programs' admission policies and procedures found at the beginning of this section of the bulletin, the admission policies below apply to the Medical Imaging Technology Program.
+Specific Requirements In addition to the Health Professions Programs' admission policies and procedures outlined at the beginning his section of the bulletin, the admission policies below apply to the Medical Imaging Technology Program.